IMOCA 60 Sceta Calberson

-The IMOCA 60 Class yacht Sceta Calberson 4 was designed by Finot-Conq and launched in the 1994 after being built JMV Industries based in Cherbourg, France.
+The IMOCA 60 class yacht Sceta Calberson 4 was designed by Finot-Conq and launched in the 1994 after being built by JMV Industries based in Cherbourg, France.

-The hull and deck are made out of per-impregnated T800H carbon fibre sandwich with a Nomex core.
+The hull and deck are made out of pre-impregnated T800H carbon fibre sandwich with a Nomex core.
 The bow region under the waterline is a single skin carbon composite.
 All of this has been cured at 120°C. The boat has central water ballast and is 2 tonnes lighter than previous generations.